Nutritional Therapy

 36 clinic observations

-For the 36 observations, students have the opportunity to watch pre-recorded videos featuring experienced Nutritional Therapists conducting real live initial consultations and follow-up sessions with clients.
+For the 36 observations, students have the opportunity to watch pre-recorded clinics featuring experienced Nutritional Therapists conducting real live initial consultations and follow-up sessions with clients.
 This allows observing students to witness the entire journey, from the client’s first consultation to the recommended diet and lifestyle changes and how these changes affect the client’s health concerns and symptoms over time.
 The experienced NTs also assess the effectiveness of nutritional therapeutic interventions and provide ongoing support during 1-2 follow-up consultations.

 Moreover, students can attend live clinic days to observe their peers in action.
 During these sessions, they actively participate in designing client plans and can ask questions.
 These live clinics are closely supervised by experienced nutritional therapists affiliated with IINH.